-- Manifolds are locally like Euclidean space: Examples include sphere S^2 , circle S^1 , torus surface $T^2 = S^1 \times S^1$, etc. Manifolds can also have boundaries, like a two dimensional disk B^2 (or D^2) bounded by a circle. - Groups are mathematical sets with an operation, and identity and an inverse: Important examples include, \mathbb{Z} the integers under addition, \mathbb{Z}N the integers mod N under addition, the symmetric (or permutation group) on N elements S_N , and Lie groups such as SU(2) which are also manifolds at the same time as being groups. - The Fundamental Group of a manifold is the group of topologically different paths through the manifold starting and ending at the same point. - Isotopy is the topological equivalence of knot diagrams (what can be deformed to what without cutting). - Writhe and Linking Number characterize pictures of oriented knots and links.
+- Manifolds are locally like Euclidean space: Examples include sphere $S^2$ , circle $S^1$ , torus surface $T^2 = S^1 \times S^1$ , etc. Manifolds can also have boundaries, like a two dimensional disk $B^2$ (or $D^2$ ) bounded by a circle. - Groups are mathematical sets with an operation, and identity and an inverse: Important examples include, $\mathbb{Z}$ the integers under addition, $\mathbb{Z}N$ the integers mod N under addition, the symmetric (or permutation group) on N elements $S_N$ , and Lie groups such as SU(2) which are also manifolds at the same time as being groups. - The Fundamental Group of a manifold is the group of topologically different paths through the manifold starting and ending at the same point. - Isotopy is the topological equivalence of knot diagrams (what can be deformed to what without cutting). - Writhe and Linking Number characterize pictures of oriented knots and links.

 Further Reading For background on more advanced mathematics used by physicists, including some topological ideas, see: - M. Nakahara, Geometry, Topology, and Physics, 2ed, (2003), Taylor and Francis. - M. Stone and P. Goldbart, Mathematics for Physics, Cambridge (2009).
 Free pdf prepublication version available online.
-For further information on mathematics of knots, isotopy, and Riedermeister moves, writhe, and linking, see 8This is the origin of half-odd integer angular momenta.

-• Louis Kauffman, Knots and Physics, World Scientific, (2001), 3ed.
+For further information on mathematics of knots, isotopy, and Riedermeister moves, writhe, and linking, see • Louis Kauffman, Knots and Physics, World Scientific, (2001), 3ed.

-Commentary on References
+Something on group theory Commentary on References